 What is a surfboard leash?

 A surfboard leash is the cord that attaches a surfboard to the surfers leg.
-Surfboard leash helps you keep your surfboard when you wipeout.
-Without it you would have to swim after your surfboard every time you fell.
+It helps you keep your surfboard when you wipeout.
+Without it you would have to swim after your board every time you fell.
 There is also the risk of your surfboard hitting someone in the head while running towards the shore and the danger of swimming without a surfboard through the lineup.
 Strong currents can be really dangerous without a surfboard.
 And at the end, there is a big chance that when your surfboard reaches the shore it will find the only rock there in hit it.
-You can also thank your leash for less surfboard dings.
+So you can also thank your leash for less surfboard dings.

 Leash length is the first thing to check out.
-The leash should be approximately equal or slightly longer than your surfboard.
+Itshould be approximately equal or slightly longer than your surfboard.
 For instance – for 6’7″ surfboard use a 7′ leash.
-If the leash is to short you will feel it pulling your back leg when you move around.
+If leash is to short you will feel it pulling your back leg when you move around.
 The surfboard will also snap back faster if the waves are bigger.
-On the other hand, if the leash is to long it will drag in the water and slow you down, it will have a will of its own and it will keep running in between your legs.
+On the other hand, if it is to long it will drag in the water and slow you down, it will have a will of its own and it will keep running in between your legs.

 Leash thickness is related to wave size.
-If you will surf extra large waves, get a thicker leash than normal.
+If you will surf extra large waves, get a thicker one than normal.
 Usually there is a note on the leash for what wave height it is meant.
 The other extreme are competition leashes.
 In competition the main concern is speed.
-Thinner leash means less drag in the water and faster surfing.
+Thinner cords means less drag in the water and faster surfing.
 It is not that important if the leash breaks.
-Unless you are surfing small beachbreaks just use an ordinary leash.
+Unless you are surfing small beachbreaks just use an ordinary one.

 Velcro ankle strap